Privacy Policy

 Your personal information will be stored in accordance with applicable laws and kept as long as needed to carry out the purposes described in this section, or as otherwise required by applicable law.
 Generally this means your personal information will be kept for the duration of the inquiry process plus a reasonable period of time on a case by case basis.

+b.
 Access to Data and Transferal

 Via our website you can also register for our Newsletter.
 In this case, you will have to confirm your consent to receiving a newsletter with information about Kiron.

+a.
 Data collected and legal basis

-We collect your email address so that we can deliver the requested periodical email newsletter from Kiron to you.
+We collect your name and email address so that we can deliver the requested periodical email newsletter from Kiron to you.
 No other data is collected for the purpose of sending the newsletter.
 We use the so-called double opt-in procedure for sending the newsletter.
 This means that we will not send you our newsletter by email until you have expressly confirmed that you agree to the dispatch of newsletters.
 In the first step, you will receive an email with a link to confirm that you, as the owner of the corresponding email address, would like to receive the newsletter in the future.
 With the confirmation you give us your consent according to Art.
 6 para.
 1 s.1 lit. (a) GDPR that we may use your personal data for the purpose of the desired newsletter dispatch.

 When registering for the newsletter, in addition to the email address required for sending the newsletter, we store the IP address via which you have registered for the newsletter as well as the date and time of registration and confirmation so that we can trace any possible misuse at a later point in time.

+b.
 Retention and Deletion

 You can, of course, unsubscribe from the newsletter at any time via email [email protected], or, better, by following the instructions provided at the bottom of each newsletter.
 After unsubscribing, your email address will be immediately removed from the system handling the newsletter.

+c.
 Access to Data and Transferal

 Our email newsletters are sent via a technical service provider to whom we pass on the data you provide when you register for the newsletter.
 This forwarding is carried out in accordance with Art.
 6 para.
 1 s.
 1 lit. (f) GDPR and serves our legitimate interest in the use of an effective, secure and user-friendly newsletter system.
 The data you enter to subscribe to the newsletter (e.g. email address) will be stored on servers located in the EU.